awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 Dimensions:
 + **InstanceId**: The ID of your instance
 + **MetricGroup**: **VoiceCalls**

+**ChatsBreachingActiveChatQuota**
+The total number of valid requests made to start a chat that exceeded the concurrent active chats quota for the instance\.
+For the total number of chats requests that breach the quota, take a look at the Sum statistic\.
+For example, assume your contact center experiences the following volumes, and your service quota is 2500 concurrent active chats:
++ 0:00 : 2525 concurrent active chats\.
+This is 25 over the quota\.
++ 0:04 : 2535 concurrent active chats\.
+This is 35 over the quota\.
++ 0:10 : 2550 concurrent active chats\.
+This is 50 over the quota\.
+ChatsBreachingActiveChatsQuota = 110: the total number of chats that exceeded the quota between 0:00 and 0:10\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Chats**

+**ConcurrentActiveChats**
+The number of [concurrent active chats](amazon-connect-service-limits.md) in the instance at the time the data is displayed in the dashboard\.
+The value displayed for this metric is the number of concurrent active chats at the time the dashboard is displayed, and not a sum for the entire interval of the refresh interval set\.
+All active chats are included, not only active tasks that are connected to agents\.
+While all statistics are available in CloudWatch for concurrent active chats, you might be most interested in looking at the Maximum/Average statistic\.
+The Sum statistic isn't as useful here\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Chats**

+**ConcurrentActiveChatsPercentage**
+The percentage of the concurrent active chats service quota used in the instance\.
+This is calculated by:
++  ConcurrentActiveChats / ConfiguredConcurrentActiveChatsLimit
+Where ConfiguredConcurrentActiveChatsLimit is the Concurrent active chats per instance configured for your instance\.
+Unit: Percent \(Output displays as an integer\.
+For example, 1% of chats is shown as 1, not as 0\.01\.\)
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Chats**

 **ConcurrentCalls**
 The number of concurrent active voice calls in the instance at the time the data is displayed in the dashboard\.
 The value displayed for this metric is the number of concurrent active calls at the time the dashboard is displayed, and not a sum for the entire interval of the refresh interval set\.
 All active voice calls are included, not only active calls that are connected to agents\.